 Unlike other dental restorations, dental implants require a lot of planning, at least one surgery, months of healing time that requires monitoring, and intricate materials.
 For these reasons, it will cost more to have a dental implant restoration placed compared to a traditional bridge or denture.
 However, when considering the cost of replacing your missing teeth, it is important to review the benefits of dental implants.
 It is also important to point out that the cost of maintenance and replacement that is inevitable with dentures and bridges will add up over time.
 For many, this cost will even exceed the initial cost of dental implants.

-To help our patients get an accurate estimate of cost, Dr. Uttma Dham will perform a thorough evaluation of your mouth and medical history at her Plantation, FL dentist office.
+To help our patients get an accurate estimate of cost, Dr. Uttma Dham will perform a thorough evaluation of your mouth and medical history at her Plantation, FL dentist office near you.
 She has undergone extensive training and completed advanced courses in implant dentistry so she can offer her patients the number one solution for missing teeth.